Is my baby getting enough milk? (Part 1)

 After the first few days

-Once humans started domesticating cattle and sheep, babies were still shared around but they might have also received cow, sheep, mule, camel or mare milk.
+Once humans started domesticating cattle, goats and sheep, babies were still shared around but they might have also received cow, sheep, mule, camel or mare milk.
 And many would have died from infection or quite possibly electrolyte imbalances if they were fed only animal milk.
 But even many of these babies usually did survive, because they received unpasteurized milk, sometimes directly from the animal.
 The milk would have contained immune factors, though immune factors appropriate for the animal.

-But, until mothers and babies get the help they need to establish and continue breastfeeding, there will always be far more mothers who believe they are incapable of breastfeeding exclusively than actually exist.
+But, until mothers and babies get the help they need to establish and continue breastfeeding, there will always be far more mothers who incorrectly believe they are incapable of breastfeeding exclusively than actually exist.

 Why might a baby not get all the breastmilk that is available?

 4. Feeding only one breast per feeding.
 The idea, apparently, is that the baby would get high fat milk.
-If the baby is not getting milk from the breast, he is not getting high fat milk.
+However, if the baby is not getting milk from the breast, he is not getting high fat milk.
 A baby is not necessary getting milk simply because he is making sucking motions on the breast.

 Other causes of “insufficient milk supply”

 2. It should be mentioned that simply looking at a woman’s breast is not a good way to determine whether she can produce enough milk or not.
-Some breasts are sometimes described as having “insufficient glandular tissue” (IGT).
+Sometimes breasts are described as having “insufficient glandular tissue” (IGT).
 I do not like this term because it is essentially saying the mother will never produce enough milk, and this is not true.
 This diagnosis is not helpful because it may cause the mother to feel insecure and it does not change how we would help the mother with breastfeeding.

 3. Women who induce lactation to feed an adopted baby or a baby born with a surrogate often do not produce all the milk the baby needs.
 But some do.
+And mothers who wish to relactate, often do not produce all the milk the baby needs, but some do.

 4. And there are some mothers who do not produce enough milk for reasons that are uncommon or unknown.
 Some of these uncommon causes include women who have had surgical removal of or damage to their pituitary gland or bilateral mastectomies.